soso-song/loqal-discussion-website/README.md

 ### All Questions (`/admin/editquestion`)
 * Admin could see a list of existing questions in a table showing the title, content, posting user, tags, and the time the question is posted, also the admin could see if the question is flagged and if the question is resolved.
 * Admin could edit any question's title, content, and tags, and also could mark questions as flagged or unflagged, resolved or not resolved.
-* Editing a question with an empty title, an empty content, or no tag if invalid.
+* Editing a question with an empty title, an empty content, or no tag is invalid.

 ### All Answers (`/admin/editanswer`)
 * Admin could see a list of all answers in a table showing the which question it is answering to, the user posting the answer, content of the answer, whether it is the best answer, whether it is flagged, and the time posted.